 - Skin infections, such as those caused by staph

 Taking unnecessary antibiotics puts you at risk for illness

 Each year, 154 million antibiotic prescriptions are written in the U.S., 47 million of which are unnecessary.
-Overprescribing antibiotics is a dangerous precedent, and more and more doctors aren’t relying on prescribing antibiotics for treatment or giving in to pressure from patients.
+Overprescribing antibiotics is a dangerous precedent.
+More and more doctors aren’t relying on prescribing antibiotics for treatment or giving in to pressure from patients.

-Doctors should only prescribe antibiotics when they are absolutely necessary.
-Taking antibiotics for unnecessary reasons boosts your body’s resistance to them over time, which could prevent antibiotics from fighting a serious bacterial infection down the road.
+Taking antibiotics for unnecessary reasons boosts your body’s resistance to them over time.
+This could prevent antibiotics from fighting a serious bacterial infection down the road.

 In fact, in the U.S. there are 2 million cases each year when antibiotic-resistant infections cannot be treated as effectively as doctors would like.

 While antibiotics offer a powerful punch against bacterial infections, they are completely ineffective when treating viral infections, including:

 - The common cold